tedwards2412/samplex/README.md

 # samplex
 Package of useful sampling algorithms written in MLX.
 We plan on exploring how a combination of unified memory (by exploiting GPU and CPU together) and auto-diff can be used to get highly efficient and robust sampling locally on your Mac.

+Please get in touch if you're interested in contributing (tedwards2412@gmail.com and nash.sabti@gmail.com)!

 # Installation